samuellim18/infs3605/README.md

 8. The notifications folder contains fils for notification from messaging but does not work and was deprioritised
 9. Current prjects can only be liked in their detail page and will increase everytime it is tapped
-10. There is currently no limit as to how many skills and occupation can each user select on registration 11.Search function in the messaging function crashes
+10. There is currently no limit as to how many skills and occupation can each user select on registration 11.Search function in the messaging function crashes and the user has to click the back button on their phone to go back to the other pages from the messaging feature